TimJones/prototim-site/content/posts/home-lab/talos.md

 Adding the remaining nodes to the cluster as workload nodes is very similar to the process for the control plane, but instead applying the configuration file of the worker node at the configuration prompt of the boot process.
-Since the workers are all cattle, they can be configured at teh same time with the same configuration.
+Since the workers are all cattle, they can be configured at the same time with the same configuration.
 As with the control plane node, the workers get static IP leases from the DHCP server.